RosettaCommons/documentation/Rosetta-Database-Output-tutorial.md

 *-inout:database\_mode* - default is sqlite3 so we won’t touch that.

-\
- using these command line flags is fairly simple, for example:
+Using these command line flags is fairly simple, for example:

     $ROSETTA_BIN/<protocol>.linuxgccrelease -s 1SFI_cyc.pdb
     -database $ROSETTA_DB -ex1 -ex2 -use_input_sc -nstruct  1 -out:use_database -inout:database_filename results.db